Prithvi25298/Lending-Club-Case-Study/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- This Project is a about EDA Of the Loan Data.
 - What is the background of your project?
-- What is the business probem that your project is trying to solve?
+- minimise the risk of losing money while lending to customer Two types of risk
+1. Likely to repay loan not approving will cause loss of business
+2. Not likely to repay loan approving will cause financial loss
-- What is the dataset that is being used?
+- loan dataset

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->